Andreisgl/ACZ_MEM_Investigation/README.md

     Idea for disassembly: Since I know the memory addresses to change to disable interlacing, I could use ghidra to analyse them and find something.
 I should also find in what .dat file they are stored so I can find their location and use ghidra.

+## Gamestate/Freelook byte - ACZ Multiplayer mod
+At the address 0x20765231, a byte toogles gamestgates as follows:
+    0x00 = debug mode,
+    0x02 = normal gameplay,
+    0xFF during menu, briefing and aircraft selection, changes to 0x00 at loading

+As a way to detect changes in game state, mainly when the game has started or is on the menus, I should:

+1. Add a breakpoint to this address and records the intructions that alter it.
+1. From then, work my way back into memory and assembly, so to pass this data to my future multiplayer mod.
+It will help detect changes in game state and determine if a match can start.
+1. If I could know which mission and stage is currently being played, it would be even better, as a automatic matchmake can be done.